vidarbrekke/action-schedule-delete/Dev/CursorApps/PageToGutenberg/INSTRUCTIONS.md

 The plugin is experiencing issues with the settings page:
 1. The settings page is not loading correctly and showing a critical error
 2. There may be duplicate menu items in the WordPress admin
+3. The admin menu link may be completely missing from the WordPress admin sidebar

 ## Root Causes